 Those rat food which is of high quality are a bit expensive and will make you spend lots of money in just buying commercial food for your rat.
 Instead of relying on this high-quality commercial food, the better idea is to invest in daily kitchen food which is way less expensive and will provide all the essential nutrients that your rat might need.

-In order to help you with some pocket friendly hack, here we are providing you the list of the best and most safe foods for rats.
+In order to help you with some pocket-friendly hacks, here we are providing you the list of the best and most safe foods for rats.
 The foods we are listing will also help you treat your rat with a snack.
-Many owners have the habit to give some of their food stuff from their dining to their rats.
+Many owners have the habit to give some of their foodstuffs from their dining to their rats.
 But before serving any food items, you should know what is safe for your rat and what you should avoid giving your rat.

 So to help you, here we are listing a list of safe food for your rat that you can give and treat your rat anytime without any issues.
 So let’s get started: